-These healthy snack options are low in sugar, big on taste and so much fun for Easter!
-Perfect for both kids and adults!
+Looking for some healthier treats to serve up this Easter?
+These healthy Easter snack ideas are low in sugar, big on taste and so much fun for both kids and adults!

 On average, kids are consuming a whopping 19 teaspoons of sugar per day.
 19 teaspoons!!!
 And that’s just on an average day!
 Then, when you add in special occasions like Easter, with all of the chocolate bunnies, and cream-filled eggs, their sugar intake is sure to go through the roof.

 And as moms, we all know what this means.
 The kids will be bouncing off the walls in NO time at all.